ToucanToco/weaverbird/docs/_docs/tech/ui-components.md

 The `Vqb` component contains the full UI of Weaverbird.

 To run correctly, it assumes the Vqb Vuex store module is present.
-The helper `registerModule` take care of this part: provide it its initial state and the translator you wish to use.
+The helper `registerModule` take care of this part: provide it its initial state, the translator and the BackendService you wish to use.

 ```js
 import { registerModule, Vqb } from 'weaverbird';